luketerry/python-package/README.md

 use of the `__init__.py` files which inform Python to treat the directories as containing packages.

-`tests/` - Unit test files are contained in the `tests/` folder.
+`tests/` - folder containing unit test files.
 The [pytest](https://docs.pytest.org/en/latest/) framework is the preferred testing tool.
 The tests can be run from the terminal by entering the `pytest` command from within the root directory for the project.